 This will depend on the type of school and the current ownership of the land:

-- community schools - generally the land is owned by the local authority.
+community schools - generally the land is owned by the local authority.
 The academy trust will occupy the school site by way of a 125-year lease and the local authority will become the landlord of the academy trust;

-- voluntary aided schools - land ownership is often split between the local authority and the diocese.
+voluntary aided schools - land ownership is often split between the local authority and the diocese.
 For any land owned by the local authority, the academy will occupy that part of the school site through a 125-year lease.
 Where the diocese owns the land, it is usual for the diocese to grant the academy trust a licence to use the land under the church supplemental agreement;

 trust schools - the freehold of the land will be transferred from the current foundation to the academy trust, so that the academy trust will be the outright owner of the land.

 Ofsted is responsible for inspection of individual academies, as is the case for all other state-funded schools.

-RSCs are responsible for securing new academies and intervening in underperforming academies in their areas.
+Regional Schools Commissioners (RSCs) play a key role in securing new academies and intervening in underperforming academies in their areas.

-East Midlands and the Humber;
+Yorkshire and the Humber; and